 The carousel had a Lilo & Stitch theme, which was awesome because I love Lilo & Stitch!
 There was another candy sign saying:

 Family means no one

 Mele Kalikimaka is Hawaiian for Merry Christmas; and I’m sure you are all familiar with the quote about Ohana, from the movie itself.

 Lilo’s doll, Scrump sat at the very top of the carousel, and Lilo herself was standing in front of the carousel holding a lei.
 Stitch was making mischief with ribbon and scissors!

-There were four horse on the carousel, and another one standing by Lilo.
+There were four horses on the carousel, and another one standing by Lilo.
 You had to have an eagle eye to spot all the Hidden Mickeys!
 We found a few of them, but not all…

-And of course there are the Christmas decorations, including the main Christmas tree.
+And of course, there are the Christmas decorations, including the main Christmas tree.
 The decorations, as you would imagine, have got a beach theme, with ornaments shaped like starfish, seahorses, fish, and seashells.
 And the regular round ornaments were in shades of green, gold, turquoise, and coral.
 I really loved the decorations at Beach Club.

 We then ventured outside so that we could walk to Disney’s Yacht Club.
 More decorations could be found outside, including an awesome wreath that had ice-cream cones on it – conveniently located right by Beaches & Cream Soda Shop.